All Episodes

 It really is difficult to listen to family members who've suffered like that.

-But uh, you know, let me just reiterate one more time.
+But, you know, let me just reiterate one more time.

-I know of no reports, no reports of people who have gone through the training and have concealed carry permits, who then at a time of a serial shooting, who have done something untoward, who have accidentally shot somebody or killed somebody.
+I know of no reports, no reports of people who have gone through the training and have concealed carry permits who then, at a time of a serial shooting, who have done something untoward, who have accidentally shot somebody or killed somebody.

-Now maybe they're out there, but I don't know of any.
+Now, maybe they're out there, but I don't know of any.

-The fact is that the history of the people who go through the the hoops to get a concealed carry permit is such that they are very well trained, and if we keep if we keep establishing gun-free zones, it doesn't take Einstein to figure out where the perps are gonna go to shoot people up.
+The fact is that the history of the people who go through the hoops to get a concealed carry permit is such that they are very well trained.

 They don't go to shooting ranges.

-And if the universities around this and that's why, by the way, those universities in Iowa are reconsidering their 30-year ban on firearms on campus.
+And if the universities around this, and that's why, by the way, those universities in Iowa are reconsidering their 30-year ban on firearms on campus.

 It's for a reason.

-Because they're better off with them than without them.
+There's a reason policemen carry weapons because they're better off with them than without them.

-It boggles my mind, but you know, there are only uh eight amendments or nine amendments to the Constitution.
+It boggles my mind, but you know, there are only eight amendments or nine amendments to the Constitution.

-The second amendment, I guess, doesn't exist in the minds of others.
+The Second Amendment, I guess, doesn't exist in the minds of others.

 And one other item on that.

-How bizarre is it that everybody says, well, Jason, now I agree you have the right to keep and bear arms in your home.
+How bizarre is it that everybody says, well, Jason, now I agree.

-Have the right to keep and bear arms in your home.
+You have the right to keep and bear arms in your home.

 No, it doesn't say that.